2020's Top 10 Online Casinos for PayPal

 Intro to PayPal

-PayPal is one of the leading names in electronic e-wallet deposit services worldwide and highly popular when gambling at online casinos.
+PayPal is one of the leading names in electronic digital currency deposit services worldwide and highly popular when gambling at online casinos.
 PayPal is completely free to use to make payments online at a variety of different vendors.
 In recent years, it has become a favourite depositing method by many premier gambling sites.
 The use of PayPal as a depositing method at online casino sites is limited to countries outside of the United States, Canada and Australia.

 PayPal works like a separate checking account for use at online vendors.
-A user will deposit money into his or her PayPal account via bank transfer or credit card and then use the money at online casinos.
+A user will deposit money into his or her PayPal account via bank transfer, debit card or credit card and then use the money at online casinos.
 PayPal users can also link a credit card to the account so that PayPal can make automatic withdrawals when it is used as a depositing method at online casinos.
 This ensures that sensitive credit card information is shared with only one site when making payments online.
 You can choose to use your everyday PayPal account that you use for all internet transactions with your PayPal online casino, or you can open a totally separate account with a different credit card that you use for dedicated casino play.
 Doing that will also help you regulate the amount of money you spend, and keep track of your winnings easier.

 How to make a deposit using PayPal